Get matched with vetted scholarships and enter our

 Community college is open-enrollment

 Community college is generally open-enrollment, meaning that they don’t use the same system for selecting students that four-year universities use.
 You won’t be judged based on your academic record, test scores, or extracurriculars.
-They are only concerned with the fact that you have a high school diploma or GED.
+Some community colleges require that you have a high school diploma or GED.

 That is not to say that there is no application process, however.
 Although high school graduates or GED holders can apply with full confidence of gaining admission, they must remember to submit the proper forms before the semester deadline to gain admission.
 To be safe, it’s always best to file your application for classes before the deadline in case there are any mistakes or other materials you need to provide.